samrocketman/jervis/sonarqube/README.md

 # Setup

-Start sonarqube by running the following command relative to this directory.
+Start SonarQube by running the following command relative to this directory.

    ```
    docker-compose up -d